- The welcome smiles and friendly voices

 - Visa – obtained from Nigerian Consulate or Embassy prior to departure

-- Bill of Lading – front page must be signed by consignee
+- Bill of Lading – the front page must be signed by the consignee

 - Clean Report of Inspection (CRI) – must be stated on the relevant BL and written against each item on the cargo manifest